JoyeBright/SA-TSP/README.md

 ### Project Title

 Using MetaHeuristics techniques in order to solve optimization problems!<br>

+### Supported Problems
 The Following Problems has been implemented up to now:<br>
 TSP-SA
 <br>
-Note:This list will be updated through different iterations.
+Note: This list will be updated through different iterations.

 ### Getting Started